 We make these lentil meatballs quite often.
 We love when we have finger foods ready in the refrigerator.
 Whenever we feel hungry or just crave for something savory, we grab two or three and only then continue what we are doing.

 Although these “meatballs” are made with bulgur and red lentils, I don’t know why but their name focuses only on lentils.
-In Turkey, these are called “mercimek koftesi” meaning lentil meatballs but I think these are one of the best bulgur recipes.
+In Turkey, these are called “mercimek koftesi” meaning lentil meatballs but I think these are the cousins of fine bulgur cig kofte, one of the best bulgur recipes.
 These are almost uncooked and served cold as an appetizer.

 Although these Turkish vegan lentil meatballs are traditionally served in finger shape, we love them in ball shape.
 Also we never serve them on their own in Turkey.
 Lettuce leaves and pickles are staple foods when you serve mercimek koftesi.
 You can enrich your table with herbs and salads depending on your taste.